thetravisweber/Webwork_Extension/README.md

 |                   | submitted, and are all|
 |                   | correct)              |

-The other benefit is two buttons to help you study:
+Other benefits:

-1. A button labeled "Random Problem Button" that appears between the "Problem List" button and "Next Problem" button, while working on a set.
+1. A button labeled "Random Problem" that appears between the "Problem List" button and "Next Problem" button, while working on a set.
 This button will take you to a random problem within the set.
 2. A button labeled "Study Problem" that appears in the drop-down of the plugin up in bookmarks bar.
 This button will take you to a random problem in a random set.
 It is designed to help study for multi-section exams.
+3. A button labeled "WeBWorK" that appears in the drop-down of the plugin up in bookmarks bar that takes you to webwork.
+4. Reminders for upcoming homework sets in the drop-down of the plugin up in bookmarks bar that will take you to each respective set by clicking on them.
+To set this up, click "Add <classname> to Classlist on each of your classes' webwork pages.

 ## Set-up